 - Minimize deflections due to those forces

 The first requirement simply means that however the workpiece is held in the fixture, it will not loosen or be pulled out of the fixture by the cutting forces.
-The second requirement recognizes that tolerances and surface finish must be held, which means the workholding system cannot deflect or vibrate excessively.
+The second requirement recognizes that to achieve the proper dimensions and surface finish, tolerances must be held without variation.
+This means the workholding system cannot deflect or vibrate excessively when exposed to the forces generated by the cutting process.

 Of course, if we are trying to design or select a workholding system intelligently, we will need to know just how large those cutting forces are so we can evaluate how the workholding system responds.